nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/arc/video/README.md

 [MediaCodec] interface.
 The test decodes a video from start to finish and validates decoded frames by comparing their checksums against expected values.

-Tests are available for the H.264, VP8 and VP9 codecs.
-To run all tests use:
+Tests are available for the H.264, HEVC, VP8 and VP9 codecs.
+To run all tests
+use:

     tast run $HOST arc.VideoDecodeAccel.*